 The EPA requires firms performing renovation, repair, and painting in homes, childcare facilities and preschools built before 1978 to use an EPA-certified renovator trained to follow specific work practices to prevent contamination from lead-based paint.

 All files are PDF downloads.

 Search a list of companies that currently have obtained a contractor's license from the City and County of Denver.
 Be sure to check the expiration date and status to make sure the contractor's license is still active.

 Log in your next single-family or duplex project online through e-permits.
 Select the "Building Log" application to submit electronically.

-Create an account using the e-plan account application form.
-Then use e-Plan to submit site development or wastewater plans electronically.
+Create an account in e-permits.
+Then select the appropriate "Site Planning" application to submit site development, transportation, or wastewater plans electronically.

 Apply by email for fire permits that need to be logged in for plan review (e.g., fire suppression, low voltage & fire alarm, CO2 system install, etc.).
 Download instructions here (PDF).

 To check your permit status using the property address, click below and then go to the "Development Svcs" tab where you can search by address to pull up the permit record.
 You will find processing status under "Record Info."